maria-antoniak/fight-harassment-in-research/README.md

 - Always ask about confidentiality before sharing your story.
 Many academic resources are not confidential and may include mandatory reporting.

 - Document everything.
 Record everything, if possible.
 Write things down in a dated journal.
 Tell other people you trust (if safe) so that you have witnesses.
 Screenshot/save digital communication.
 Try and get communication with departments/people in power in writing.
-This can help you both make your case to any arbitrator and can validate you later, if you are gaslit or begin to doubt your own experiences..
+This can help you both make your case to any arbitrator and can validate you later, if you are gaslit or begin to doubt your own experiences.

 - Proceed slowly and cautiously with all reporting processes (e.g., Title IX, HR).
 Consider going through an official reporting process (e.g., Title IX) only if you have the energy and strength for a fight.
 The advantage is that there will at least be some kind of official report and evidence, removing deniability for the university if more problems happen.
 But there are many downsides (see above).
 Importantly, your harasser might have access to anything you say.